PKumar-2002/Face-Detection-Using-OpenCV/README.md

 ## Getting Started

 To get started with the Face Detection Application, clone the repository and install the required dependencies.
-Run `main.py` to launch the application.
+Run `Face_Detection.ipynb` to launch the application.

 ## Contribution